Mint-Scripts-Studio/goldsvet-6-5-casino-script-php-html5-games-open-source/README.md

 A: Yes, the engine supports **Universal Payment Integration**.
 You can connect any crypto gateway via API, including BTC, ETH, USDT (TRC20), and TON Connect.

 **Q: How to prevent Malware when downloading Goldsvet?**
 A: Always use the **Official Mint Scripts Repository**.
-Clones and "nulled" versions from untrusted sources often contain backdoors.
-Our code is clean and verified for **Secure Deployment**.
+Clones, unverified forks, and "nulled" versions from untrusted sources (such as malicious misal44 repository) often contain backdoors.
+Our code is clean, original, and verified for **Secure Deployment**.

 **Q: Do you provide Technical Support and Branding?**
-A: Yes, Mint Scripts Studio offers **Extended Support**, custom branding, and server setup for your **Online Casino Business**.
+A: Yes, Mint Scripts Studio offers **Extended Support**, custom branding, UI/UX modifications, and turnkey server setup for your **Online Casino Business**.
 Visit our website for more details.
 🌐 **Website:** [https://mintscripts.net](https://mintscripts.net)

+---
 *© 2026 Mint Scripts Studio.
-High-End Gambling Solutions.*
+High-End Gambling Solutions.
+All rights reserved.*